seanmorris/pib/README.md

 #### php-wasm-builder copy-assets

-This will scan the current package's node_modules directory for shared libraries & supporting files, and copy them to `PHP_ASSET_PATH`.
+This will scan the current package's node_modules directory for shared libraries & supporting files, and copy them to `PHP_ASSET_DIR`.

 You can use this with `.php-wasm-rc` to copy assets even if you're not using a custom build.